 Lab Exams on STFT and HPSS

-On 22.11.2020, you will be asked to present your solutions to the two lab notebooks on STFT and HPSS.
+On 22.11.2021, you will be asked to present your solutions to the two lab notebooks on STFT and HPSS.
 You should work on this in pairs!
 Please have your solutions ready to present via screensharing.
 The lab exams run with the FMP environment.
+You may ignore the questions masked as "Homework exercises".
 Do not hesitate to ask questions via mail or in the exercise sessions before 22.11!

 Brainstorming session for project work: 29.11.2021

 Bring your ideas for music processing projects you want to tackle in the rest of the semester!

 Don't forget to additionally prepare the exercises on the FFT, see above.